King's Fund

-The Chief Executive is Richard Murray.
-Before 1948 the body contributed significantly to London's voluntary hospitals.
+The Chief Executive is currently Sarah Woolnough, who was previously the Chief Executive of Asthma + Lung UK.
+She took up the position in December 2023.

 History

 Founded as the Prince of Wales's Hospital Fund for London in 1897, the fund changed its name in 1902 to King Edward's Hospital Fund after the accession to the throne of King Edward VII.
 In 1907, Parliament incorporated the fund as the King's Fund.

 George Stephen, 1st Baron Mount Stephen worked closely with the future George V in building the charity's endowment fund.
 Lord Mount Stephen was the charity's most important benefactor, having made gifts to the amount of £1,315,000.

 The fund was originally set up to contribute to London's voluntary hospitals and did so, which it later started to inspect and expand.

+Think tank

 After the NHS was created in 1948, the fund became a think tank.

-In 1992 the influential King‘s Fund‘s Commission on London's Health Care identified high costs and lower throughput of central London hospitals and recommended reduction in acute services and parallel improvements in primary care.
+In 1992 the influential King's Fund's Commission on London's Health Care identified high costs and lower throughput of central London hospitals and recommended reduction in acute services and parallel improvements in primary care.